SEO Fundamentals

 Proper Use of Heading Tags

 Heading tags (H1, H2, etc.) help structure your website’s content, making it easier for search engines to understand what your web pages are about.
 Proper use of heading tags can help improve your website’s search engine rankings.
-Ensure that your website has only one H1 tag on each page, and that you use H2 and H3 tags to structure subheadings and sections respectively.

 Optimized Images and Media